derailed-dash/Advent-of-Code/docs/python/images.md

 pil_img.show()
 ```

-### From Pillow to various formats, including BytesIO
+### From Pillow to Various Formats, Including BytesIO

 ```python
 print("\nOpening image in Pillow and then saving in various formats to")